WORLD'S FIRST ARMORED PERSONNEL CARRIERS

 Kätzchen appears to be the original forerunner of modern day Armored Personnel Carriers.

-MARIENWAGEN (WW1) In June 1915 Bremer was given the go-ahead.
+In June 1915 Bremer was given the go-ahead.
 The Marienwagen cross-country lorry, produced in the Daimler factory at Berlin-Marienfelde, was a pretty complicated vehicle, that went through several re-designs and tests (not all successful), and which appeared in several forms, some semi-tracked, others full-tracked - although the basis of them all was the Daimler four-ton lorry.
-After the first British tanks had appeared during the later stages of the The work of turning these fully tracked lorries into armoured vehicles was led by Josef Vollmer, senior engineer of the VPK, the Motor Transport Inspection Service.
-The aim was to substitute an armoured hull in place of the normal lorry cab and body, and armouring the engine.
-The lorry transmission in the Marienwagen was adapted to drive the rear pair of tracks, which were of rudimenary design, sprung on semi-elliptic leaf springs.
-The front pair of tracks were also sprung on semi-elliptics: they were used only for steering and were not driven.

 |